yangkekou/cconfig/README.md

 # cconfig
-a tool export excel to data for typescript(most using in cocos creator)
+a tool exporting excel to data for typescript(most using in cocos creator)